 4. How the stones and design elements of the ring will affect the new shape

-Making your ring smaller will almost always cost less than making it larger because there are no costs for added materials.
-To decrease the size of a ring, jewelers typically:
+Making a ring smaller will almost always cost less than making it larger because there are no costs for added materials.
+To make a ring smaller, jewelers typically:

 1. Cut the band in the back.